 4. You still need humans to make judgment calls.

-One way in which AI/ML can help is in analyzing vast amounts of cybersecurity-related data to identify patterns and spot irregularities.
+One way in which AI/ML can help is in analysing vast amounts of cybersecurity-related data to identify patterns and spot irregularities.

 “With AI/ML, you can collate large amounts of threat data and parse through it on a constant basis to see the changing nature of the threat landscape,” de Metz says.
 For example, your organization might routinely transmit data between China and Romania between certain hours, de Metz explains.
 But if data is transmitted beyond those hours, and/or a different type of data is suddenly being transmitted, AI/ML would spot the irregularity in real-time.

 In a situation like this, human decision-making may still be needed.
 The obvious decision may be to shut down an unusual data flow right away and potentially thwart bad actors before they can do any damage.
 However, doing so may drastically disrupt important operations.
 And so, while AI/ML alerts your cybersecurity team to the irregularity, one or more team members may still need to make a judgment call based on their knowledge of the enterprise’s priorities, the operations potentially impacted, and the resilience risks, de Metz says.

 5. To truly be resilient, your organisation should have a data-oriented culture.

 To fully extract the resilience benefits of AI/ML, organisations must develop a culture oriented toward business analytics, says Alex Ough, a Sungard AS Senior CTO Architect.